Lightstreamer/Lightstreamer-example-StockList-client-winphone/README.md

 To build your own version of `WPStockListDemo.xap`, instead of using the one provided in the `deploy.zip` file from the [Install](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-winphone#install) section above, follow these steps:

-* To directly import the project as-is, you can use Microsoft Visual Studio 2010 Express for Windows Phone.
-You can download it from the [Microsoft website](http://www.microsoft.com/express/Phone/). <i>NOTE: You may also use the sources of the demo with another IDE or without any IDE but such an approach is not covered in this readme.</i>
+* To directly import the project as-is, you can use Microsoft Visual Studio 2015.
+You can download it from the [Microsoft website](https://www.visualstudio.com/it/downloads/). <i>NOTE: You may also use the sources of the demo with another IDE or without any IDE but such an approach is not covered in this readme.</i>
 * You may run the demo against your local server or using our online server at http://push.lightstreamer.com:80.
 The server to which the demo will connect to is configured in the `App.xaml.cs` file.
 	* In the former case, note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
-* You should complete this project with the Lightstreamer Windows Phone Client Library, to be used for the build process.
-Please download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download/) and copy the `WindowsPhoneClient.dll` and `WindowsPhoneClient.pdb` files from the *Lightstreamer Windows Phone Client SDK* (located under the `/DOCS-SDKs/sdk_client_windows_phone/lib` folder) into the `lib` folder of this project.
+* You should complete this project with the Lightstreamer .NET PCL Client library, to be used for the build process, trough NuGet.
+Follow these steps:
+	* In the "Solution Explorer" tab, right click on the project and choose `Manage NuGet Packages ...`
+	* In the Search text box enter `Lightstreamer`
+	* Choose Lightstreamer.DotNet.Client then click `Install` and then `Ok`
+	* Check out that among the References of your project Lightstreamer_DotNet_PCL_Client was added.
 * You're now ready to import the project into Visual Studio, click on <b>New Project->Windows Phone Application</b> and import all the files located in this demo.
 * From Visual Studio, click on the *WP7StockListDemo* project in the Solution Explorer menu and press the "Run (debug)" button.
 The Windows Phone Emulator will be started and the application loaded.